fij/btup/README.md

 4. Activate the installed conda environment with
    * `conda activate fin_course_env`

-5. At the anaconda prompt set up nbextensions with
+5. At the anaconda prompt set up extensions:
-   * `jupyter contrib nbextension install --user`
+   * set up nbextensions with `jupyter contrib nbextension install --user`
+   * set up the rise extension with `jupyter-nbextension install rise --py --sys-prefix`

 6. Start using the notebooks in your default browser:
    * type `jupyter notebook` at your anaconda prompt